Identification

 Parts of the table that were never originally present when compared to an ideal table

-Parts of the table that are obscured; any legible fragments are consistent with the numbers shown
+Parts of the table that are obscured; any legible fragments are consistent with any numbers shown on this background

 Click on the image below to view more images of T8.